Impact of high-standard farmland construction policies on agricultural carbon emissions

 Abstract

-High-standard farmland construction is an important hand in the green transformation of agriculture and a powerful support for promoting high-quality agricultural development.
-Based on the panel data of 30 provinces (autonomous regions and municipalities directly under the central government) in China from 2006 to 2020, this paper employs the continuous double-difference method to systematically assess the impact effect of the high-standard farmland construction policy on agricultural carbon emissions and its path of action.
-The study finds that (1) the high-standard farmland construction policy has a significant positive effect on curbing agricultural carbon emissions, and the conclusion still holds under a variety of robustness tests.
-(2) Heterogeneity analysis reveals that there are significant differences in the emission reduction effects of the high-standard farmland construction policy in different land qualities as well as in the main grain producing areas.
-(3) The results of the mechanism test indicate that the high-standard farmland construction policy has an inhibitory effect on agricultural carbon emissions by reducing the intensity of agricultural energy consumption and enhancing land productivity.
-Accordingly, it is proposed to further optimize the financial expenditure structure of governments at all levels to effectively promote the construction of high-standard farmland; to promote energy-saving agricultural machinery and equipment, improve soil, and optimize planting structure; and to adopt diversified means to accurately and efficiently promote and implement the policy measures for the construction of high-standard farmland, adhering to the principle of tailoring to the needs of the local conditions.
+High-standard farmland construction is an important part of the green transformation of agriculture and provides powerful support for promoting high-quality agricultural development.
+Based on panel data from 30 provinces (autonomous regions and municipalities) in China during 2006–2020, we employed the continuous double-difference method to systematically assess the impact of the high-standard farmland construction policies on agricultural carbon emissions and its path of action.
+We found that 1) the high-standard farmland construction policies had significant positive effect on curbing agricultural carbon emissions, and the conclusion held under a variety of robustness tests.
+2) Heterogeneity analysis revealed significant differences in the emission reduction effects of the high-standard farmland construction policies among different land qualities areas as well as between the main and non-main grain-producing areas.
+3) The results of the mechanism test indicated that the high-standard farmland construction policies had an inhibitory effect on agricultural carbon emissions by reducing the intensity of agricultural energy consumption and enhancing land productivity.
+Accordingly, further optimization of the financial expenditure structure of governments at all levels was proposed to effectively promote the construction of high-standard farmland, promote energy-saving agricultural machinery and equipment, improve soil quality, optimize the planting structure, and adopt diversified means to accurately and efficiently promote and implement policy measures for the construction of high-standard farmland, adhering to the principle of tailoring to the needs of local conditions.

 -